Kum-Sita/Kum-Sita/README.md

 😄 Pronouns - she/her

 ⚡️ Fun Fact -
-From Chilhood memeory - camping in the woods with my teammates for 10 days to earn the Rashtrapati Scout/Guide Award, where we cooked 25 recipes without using any utensils or tools, with just 5 food items in one hour.
+My earliest memory is of spending 10 days camping in the woods with my friends to earn the Rashtrapati Scout/Guide Award.
+During that time, we prepared 25 different recipes in just one hour without the use of any tools or utensils.
-Leraned 2 things - Power of Teamwork and Nothing is impossible.
+Learned the concepts of the "power of teamwork" and "nothing is impossible.".